foundriesio/docs/source/reference-manual/security/device-gateway.rst

 -------------------

 :ref:`ref-fioctl` includes a sub-command to set this up:
-``fioctl keys ca create``.
+``fioctl keys ca create /absolute/path/to/certs/``.
 There are a couple of important things to note about this command:

  * It's highly recommend that you use a PKCS#11 compatible HSM.
 This